connectivityanalysis#

 • pad: either pad to an absolute length in seconds or set to ‘nextpow2’

-Computes the cross spectral estimates between all channel combinations
+Computes the cross spectral estimates between channel combinations

 Spectral analysis (input is AnalogData):